zlangdevs/zlang/DOCUMENTATION.md

 **Keywords**
 ```
 fun     if      else    for     return  break   continue
-const   struct  enum    wrap    use     null    as
+const   struct  enum    wrap    use     null    as      goto
 ```

 ### Operators